1986–87 Ashes: 5th Test

 The Australian first innings was dominated by Jones' 184 not out – his first century of the season and only his second Test century.
 Jones was lucky not to be out for 5, as video replays seemed to indicate that he had been caught behind.
-Australia managed 343 in the first innings, with Jones featuring in some very important late-wicket partnerships.
+Australia managed 343 in the first innings, with Jones featuring in some very important late-wicket partnerships: the second highest score of the innings was Border's 34, while Small justified his retention by taking another five-wicket haul.

 Given the dominance of England's batting throughout the season and the limited nature of Australia's bowling, both sides were surprised as England stuttered to 3/17 in their first innings, with Merv Hughes providing the venom he had been promising.
 Hughes, still inexperienced at this point, was one of the players the selectors stuck with despite his poor form.
 England recovered somewhat through the strokeplay of Gower and an unexpected 69 from John Emburey (who kept falling over when playing the sweep shot).
 But it was debutant Peter Taylor taking 6/78 off 26 overs that ran through the middle order, including the dangerous Ian Botham.

 Australia's second innings began badly again, then recovered slightly while Jones and Border were batting, then slumped again to 7/145.
 Steve Waugh (73) partnered Peter Taylor (42) in a 98 run partnership that, in the end, proved to be match-winning.
 Waugh, still potentially "the next big thing" and in front of his home crowd, was an attractive stroke-maker while Taylor, on the other hand, had little natural strokeplay but relied upon his concentration.
 John Emburey, the English off-spinner, was taking every advantage of the wearing pitch with 7/78 off 46 overs.

 With 320 to win on a wearing pitch, England applied themselves against the inexperienced Australian attack and aimed for victory.
 Gatting, out for 0 in the first innings, took England to 5/233, but was out caught and bowled by all-rounder Steve Waugh for 96.
 With the pitch getting worse, England put off thoughts of victory and worked to draw the match.
 John Emburey batted for over an hour for his 22, but was clean bowled in the penultimate over to a Peter Sleep leg-spinner that kept low.
-This gave Australia its first victory in 14 Tests.
+This gave Australia its first victory in 14 Tests, by a margin of 55 runs.
 Peter Sleep finished with 5/72 – his only 5 wicket haul in Tests.